rgdavies92/used-car-value/README.md

 # Model Interpretation

+On the trade-off cross-plot of accuracy against interpretability, Gradient Boosting methods are generally deemed to be more accurate than interpretable.

 ## Feature Importance

 Scikit-learn can quickly produce the feature importance, or gini importance associated with the model.
 This is defined to be the normalised total-reduction of the criterion by each feature, or more simiply this could be interpreted as 'how helpful each of the predictors were in define tree branches within the model'.